-Step 2: Editing the PDF’s content
+Step 2: Edit the PDF’s Content

 The best software for working with images is Adobe Photoshop, simply because there are all the tools you need to work on images (including creating galleries) in one place.
-Having the PDF editing tools open means you can shift the page content around to create more free space, adding in items such as galleries, moving images and surveys at a later stage.
+Having the PDF editing tools open means you can shift the page content around to create more free space, adding in items such as galleries, moving images, and surveys at a later stage.

-Step 3: Import into conversion software
+Step 3: Import into a Conversion Software

 - Define the design and layout of each page,